pedroprates/style-transfer/README.md

 models.vgg19(pretrained=True).features
 ```

-As seen on the picture above, this network is splitted as two major parts: the **features** and the **classifier**.
-The *features* will contain the feature extractor, the convolutional stacks together with pooling layers, when the *classifier* will have only the fully-connected layers and the last *softmax* layer to train the network to perform some classification.
-As we are going to use the **VGG19** only for extracting features from the *content*, *style* and *target* images (and therefore NO classifications tasks), we won't need the latter part of this network.
+As seen on the picture above, this network is splitted into two major parts: the **features** and the **classifier**.
+The *features* will contain the feature extractor - the convolutional stacks together with pooling layers - and the *classifier* will have only the fully-connected layers and the *softmax* layer to train the network to perform some classification.
+As we are going to use the **VGG19** only for extracting features from the *content*, *style* and *target* images (and therefore **no** classifications tasks), we won't need the latter part of this network.

 The resulting image (*target*) should contain the desired components: objects and their arrangements should be similar to that of the **content image**, and style, colors and textures are similar to that of the **style image**.
 This is done comparing the output of a few convolution layers, which are described by the paper.